react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 If you want to customize the fonts, see [the themes guide](themes.md) for more details.

+#### The navigation state is frozen in development mode

+The navigation state is now frozen in development mode to prevent accidental mutations.
+This includes the state object and all the nested objects such as `route` object etc. If you're mutating the navigation state directly, you may get an error like `Cannot assign to read only property 'key' of object`.

+Note that React Navigation relies on the immutability of the navigation state to detect changes and update the UI.
+Mutating the navigation state directly can cause issues and was never supported.
+So if you're mutating the navigation state directly, you'll need to use a different approach.

 ### Changes to linking

 #### Encoding of params in path position is now more relaxed